"I never thought lions would eat MY face" sobs delegate who voted for the face-eating lions party

 Permalink

 Victòria still feels kind of confused.
-Less confused than the paladin, though, like he's saying things that make sense and she just hasn't thought through what they mean yet.
+Less confused than she felt about the paladin, though, like he's saying things that make sense and she just hasn't thought through what they mean yet.

 He's right that there are some things you shouldn't do even if you're ordered to.
 Chosen Artigas shouldn't have tortured innocent people to death to serve Asmodeus even if he was being ordered, even though he'd have died for refusing.
 Victòria is not really sure how the idea of illegal orders would help, though, it's not like the Asmodeans were going to make that sort of thing illegal — well, no, that's not exactly right — the paladins are calling them "illegal orders" like it's about Law but Enric is talking more about orders that are Evil, probably the paladins are just doing the annoying thing Lawful people do where they act like everyone should be Lawful, and that's why they're not just called "orders you shouldn't follow because they're super Evil" or something.
 Except it's not like having a list of orders people should never follow because they're super Evil would have stopped Chosen Artigas, it's not like he could possibly have been confused about whether it was wrong to torture innocent people to death.
 And also the Asmodeans wouldn't have told people what the list was, but that's not the point, they're not in charge anymore.
 Sort of.
 But — Enric is right that he should have refused, and that it's right for people to hold it against him that he didn't.